2002 UK & Ireland Greyhound Racing Year: Summary

 The National Greyhound Racing Club (NGRC) released the annual returns, with totalisator turnover at £92,723,060 from 6190 meetings.

 Droopys Rhys trained by Ted Soppitt was voted Greyhound of the Year.
 The blue dog had finished third in the Scottish Greyhound Derby behind Priceless Rebel before travelling to Ireland and staying with Reggie Roberts when finishing runner up in the Irish Greyhound Derby behind Bypass Byway.
 He had missed the English Derby before winning the Steel City Cup and Select Stakes.
 It had transpired that during that Irish Derby final Droopys Rhys had sustained a fracture on the hock and was later retired.
 Linda Jones was voted Greyhound Trainer of the Year for the second successive year.

 An opportunity was missed by the track promoters as the British Greyhound Racing Board announced they were looking for a 'New Deal'.
 The BGR Fund stood at £5 million and the BGRB headed by Chief Executive Geoffrey Thomas demanded a better deal, they drew up controversial plans to control the intellectual property rights and a continued battle ensued.
 The Bookmakers Afternoon Greyhound Service were unwilling to pay more and significantly increased the prize money at the bookmaker owned tracks in an attempt to combat the threat of property rights.
 William Hill also bought their first greyhound track after securing a deal for Sunderland; a move seen as a consequence of the politics surrounding the 'New Deal'.
 Tracks fearing losing their BAGS contract eventually backed down leaving the industry dependent on bookmaker contributions.
 The dispute continued with regular bitter racing press headlines, the deal eventually died.

 Tracks

-The BS Group took over from Allied Presentations at Reading to add to their portfolio of tracks that included Swindon, Milton Keynes and Poole.
+The BS Group took over from Allied Presentations at Reading to add to their portfolio of tracks that included Abbey Stadium, Milton Keynes and Poole.